wildingelijah/SoftwareEngCapstone/README.md

 # Introduction

-This project is currently in progress.
-As I am in my final year of Software Engineering I am doing a capstone project with four other students.
-We are going to be spending two semesters creating a video game which we have titled: UnderGods, and upon completion I will upload all of the appropriate files/information to this page.
-I am very excited to spend a greater portion of time creating a larger scale game than I ever have before.
+This project is complete.
+As I have completed my final year of Software Engineering I also completed a capstone project with four other students.
+We spent two semesters creating a video game which we have titled: UnderGods, and now that it has been completed all of the appropriate files/information are available on this page.
+This was a huge learning experience.
+Creating a game from start to finish has been one of the most fun and interesting projects I have ever had the privilege of working on.

 ## About The Project